kamyargerami/Forex-signal/README.md

-# Forex Rsi
+# Forex signal with RSI, CCI and MFI indicators

-We used Rsi daily and Rsi hourly to get best signals
+Get forex pairs that have good RSI, CCI and MFI rates in daily timeframe.

+you can change the timeframe in provider.py file to hourly or weekly.

 ## Installation